Clean air is vital for our health, the environment, and even the economy. But what exactly constitutes good air quality? Read on to find out.

 What is air quality?

 The air we breathe is made up of 78% nitrogen, 21% oxygen, and other gases such as hydrogen and carbon dioxide.
 Air quality is determined by the concentration of foreign substances in the atmosphere, which come from sources like transport vehicles, agriculture, residential cooking and heating, and factories.
 Thus, the lower the concentration of pollutants in the air we breathe, the better the air quality.
-Key pollutants include ammonia (NH3), carbon monoxide (CO), nitrogen oxides (NOx), ground-level ozone (O3), particulate matter (PM), sulfur dioxide (SO2), and volatile organic compounds (VOCs).
+Key pollutants include ammonia (NH3), carbon monoxide (CO), nitrogen oxides (NOx), ground-level ozone (O3), particulate matter (PM), sulphur dioxide (SO2), and volatile organic compounds (VOCs).

 Why is air quality important?